MatheusPhillip/MatheusPhillip/README.md

 * I'm brazilian
 * I speak Portuguese, English (C1), and Spanish (A1 - Currently learning)
-* I'm currently working as a Junior Software QA at CESAR
+* I'm currently working as a Junior Software QA Engineer at CESAR
-* I'm studying concepts of Clean Code, Algorithms and Data Structures
+* I'm currently studying concepts of Clean Code, Algorithms, and Data Structures
 * I have professional experience with web projects, but I would love to work on virtual reality or augmented reality projects

 ## Languages and tools: